 We also regularly shared the bill with The Falcons, an Eastleigh group whose bass-player Heinz Burt, insisted on wearing carpet-slippers on stage.
 He would later find fame with The Tornados and as a solo singer.
 I last bumped into Heinz at Joe Meek‘s north London flat in 1962, where I’d gone along with The Dowlands for a recording session.
 As we were leaving, The Tornados arrived to record Telstar, which of course subsequently went to No. 1 in both the UK and American singles charts.

 Working regularly for Reg we were finally rewarded by the offer of a week’s tour of the Midlands.
 This was excitement indeed.
 It was a chance to play at being a professional musician without actually turning pro – something I never had the courage to do throughout my musical career, despite several opportunities to do so.
 Our week’s tour started well enough, with a gig at Newbury, followed by a drive north to Clifton Hall, a decaying mansion outside Rugby that Reg had somehow managed to buy (see link to Pathe newsreel on Clifton Hall).
 As we drove up the drive towards this vast pile, the house looked stunning in the moonlight.
-Of course, on closer inspection, it became clear that this was not exactly Downton Abbey – we slept in the servants’ quarters, and fed ourselves by stealing cornflakes from Danny Storm – but we didn’t care.
+Of course, on closer inspection, it became clear that this was not exactly Downton Abbey – we slept in the servants’ quarters, and fed ourselves by stealing cornflakes from Danny Storm (he’d written his name on the packet) – but we didn’t care.
 We were professional artistes, and if one of our eagerly anticipated venues, the “Old Vic”, turned out to be a large hut with a corrugated iron roof at Lye, near Birmingham, it didn’t matter.

 The week’s tour was the high point in our relationship with Reg Calvert.
 His base of operations was now firmly in the Midlands, and he gradually abandoned his South Coast venues, moving on to manage recording acts such as The Fortunes and Pinkerton’s Assorted Colours.
 He was eventually shot dead by Major Oliver Smedley, a vice-president of the Liberal Party, over a dispute concerning Radio City, a pirate radio station off the Essex coast.
 Reg and Dorothy Calvert’s daughter Susan Moore has published a biography of him, Popcorn to Rock’n’Roll, and there’s also a chapter on Reg in Johnny Rogan’s book Starmakers & Svengalis.